Lxj321/U6G-XL-MIMO-Radiomap-Prediction-Multi-config-Dataset-and-Beam-map-Approach/docs/index.md

 ---

-## What Will Be Released
+## What Is Included

-The planned public release will include:
+The current public release includes:

 - **Dataset** (`Dataset/`)
   - height maps